 NASA's long term research goals are described in the NASA Strategic Plan.

 The opportunity to propose as Principal Investigators (PIs) for the NASA time on the Keck Telescopes is open to all U.S.-based astronomers ("U.S.-based astronomers" have their principal affiliation at a U.S. institution).
-However, proposals from PIs with access to the Keck telescopes through other means (faculty and research scientists of the University of California system, Caltech, and the University of Hawaii) should indicate in their proposals how they are using any other Keck telescope time they have been awarded and why their proposed research requires time beyond the allocations available through their universities.

 The scientific case for observing time should establish three things: